Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Howard T. Beaver – Epsilon Chapter (University of Wisconsin) – 1923 to 1925

-Howard T. Beaver served Alpha Kappa Lambda as National President from 1923 to 1925.
-He graduated from William Jewell College in 1913 and received his M. A. Degree in 1922 from the University of Wisconsin.
-He began work with the YMCA in 1913 as a traveling college secretary.
-He spent the summer of 1916 as the Army YMCA secretary on the Mexican border and with the British Army YMCA in Bombay, Baghdad, Iraq.
+Brother Howard T. Beaver served as Alpha Kappa Lambda’s National President from 1923 to 1925.
+He graduated from William Jewell College in 1913 and earned his M.A. from the University of Wisconsin in 1922.
+His career began with the YMCA in 1913 as a traveling college secretary.
+In 1916, he served as an Army YMCA secretary on the Mexican border and later with the British Army YMCA in Bombay and Baghdad.

 Brother Beaver entered the Omega Chapter on September 14, 1962.